KosyTeam/kerberos/README.md

 > :warning: **Warning**: This software is still in a development statues.
 Use on productive systems is not recommended.
 There might be major safety and stability problems.
 Multi monitors systems aren't supported at all.

+> :mailbox: **Information**: Despite few commits Kerberos is activly maintained but there won't be mayor upgrades as long as [#1](https://github.com/KosyTeam/kerberos/issues/1) is not solvable.
+This is [depending](https://gitlab.gnome.org/GNOME/gtk/-/issues/2132) on Gtk developments.

 Kerberos is a simple GTK 4 based lock screen for Wayland compositors.
 It is tested on [Wayfire](https://wayfire.org/) but should work on similar system as well (check dependencies).

 [![Preview image with link to video](https://raw.githubusercontent.com/KosyTeam/kerberos/master/preview.png "Click to see video")](https://tube.odat.xyz/videos/watch/bae82edf-c454-4f10-9fd1-856e7fd7b3c0?autoplay=1&muted=1)